 That could be the least of your concerns though.
 “It takes only a few seconds of inattention to change, or end, a life,” warns Steve.
 The key is to be prepared, minimize distractions and ignore temptations—see our helpful list of distraction prevention tips.

-For more information, visit the Government of Ontario Ministry of Transportation’s website, or the Government of Alberta Transportation’s website.
+For more information, visit the Government of Ontario Ministry of Transportation’s website, or the Government of Alberta's website.

 BrokerLink is happy to answer your questions about distracted driving and how it can affect your insurance.
-To speak to a broker about auto safety or finding auto insurance that gives you the coverage you need, visit our Find a Broker page.
+To speak to a broker about auto safety or finding auto insurance that gives you the coverage you need, visit our locations page.